Zaira Nara: Career

 Nara began her career as a child model and professionally in adolescence for the agency Dotto Models, but later in 2008 she left that agency to join Chekka Buenos Aires, the agency of Mauricio Catarain in which she won numerous advertising contracts to be the image of prestigious brands of clothing, lingerie and cosmetics.

 In 2010 she competed as contestant in the Marcelo Tinelli's show Bailando 2010, being eliminated ninth, and in the same year she became also the host of La Cocina del Show.
 In 2011 she became the winner of the Balón Rosa de Oro (the Pink Ballon d'Or), an Argentine female prize, and replaced her elder sister Wanda in Bailando 2011 when the latter left the show because of her third pregnancy.

 In 2010, she was ranked 47th in a list of the world's sexiest women published by FHM magazine.
 In 2012, Cosmopolitan described her as South America's beauty icon.
 She has been the cover girl of the Argentine editions of Cosmopolitan and Women's Health.

-She has modeld for brands such as Herbal Essences, McDonald's, Promesse, La Serenísima, Gillette, Pantene and Falabella.
+She has modeled for brands such as Herbal Essences, McDonald's, Promesse, La Serenísima, Gillette, Pantene and Falabella.
 She has participated in is Fashion Week and BAFWEEK.

-A social media influencer, she has over 4,5 million of followers on Instagram, over 2,5 million on Twitter and over 1,2 million on Facebook.
+A social media influencer, she has over 4.5 million of followers on Instagram, over 2.5 million on Twitter and over 1.2 million on Facebook.
 She also has a personal blog and a personal online shop.

 In 2023, she was announced as the new ambassador for Betsson, the largest online casino in Argentina.
 Her trip to the 2023 Cannes Film Festival was sponsored by Campari.